 The areas mapped for E2 zoning within the WSA nominated area contain patches of young CPW and RFEF and presents as a second order stream, which is of poor water quality, and also patches of exotic grassland, and denuded land with severe erosion.
-These areas are not appropriate for inclusion in this category, particularly in the context of the highly disturbed landscape with limited capacity for restoration (ie. entirety of Lot DP 259698, and unmapped portion of Lot
+These areas are not appropriate for inclusion in this category, particularly in the context of the highly disturbed landscape with limited capacity for restoration (ie. entirety of the areas).